 However, in the current proposalcountry-by-country reporting is limited to the EU member states and a list of tax havens to be agreed upon, which is likely to be highly politicised.
-Also the current scope of the proposal is limited to a limited number of multinational companies given the high threshold: only companies earning over 750.000.000€ must file a country by country report.
+The current scope of the proposal requires multinational companies earning over 750.000.000€ to file a country by country report.
 Rather the EU should strive for public country-by-country reporting covering all countries, if not multinationals will still be able to exploit the many loopholes to hide their profits.

 The extractive logic